Priority growth areas and precincts

 - an amendment to State Environmental Planning Policy (SEPP) Planning Systems.

-We want to create vibrant, attractive and well-connected communities, where people can live and work with good access to public transport, community facilities, open spaces, shops and cafes.
+Attractive and well-connected communities in Arncliffe and Banksia, where people can live and work, and have good access to public transport, community facilities, open spaces, shops and cafes.

-Burwood, Strathfield and Homebush are great places to live with their own unique qualities.
-They have good examples of heritage architecture and access to open space, recreational facilities, restaurants, business and shopping districts.
+Preserving heritage architecture and creating access to open space, recreational facilities, restaurants, business and shopping districts.

 Bringing together new homes, jobs, industry and open space to create a clean, green and sustainable precinct for the 21st century.

-The Carter Street Precinct will provide more homes, jobs, better public spaces, shops and cafes with access to public transport, international sporting facilities and entertainment venues.
+More homes, jobs, shops and cafes and better public spaces, with access to public transport, international sporting facilities and entertainment venues.

-The NSW Government is planning to renew the ageing public spaces and infrastructure around Circular Quay.
-The precinct will receive new public spaces, transport infrastructure and buildings that will breathe new life into Sydney’s ‘waterfront to the world’.
+Renewing ageing public spaces and infrastructure, and creating new public spaces, transport infrastructure and buildings that will breathe new life into Sydney’s ‘waterfront to the world’.

-Frenchs Forest will benefit from the NSW Government’s $1B investment in infrastructure in the area, with the new Northern Beaches Hospital and improved transport links providing a catalyst for revitalisation.
+Capitalising on the NSW Government’s $1-billion investment in infrastructure, with the new Northern Beaches Hospital and improved transport links spurring revitalisation.

-Glenfield is set to become South West Sydney’s premier regional sporting and education destination.
+Set to become south-west Sydney’s premier regional sporting and education destination.

-We want to create a vibrant, attractive and well-connected community in Ingleside, where people can live and work with good access to public transport, community facilities, open spaces, shops and cafes.
+Creating a vibrant, attractive and well-connected community where people can live and work, with good access to public transport, community facilities, open spaces, shops and cafes.

-Leppington is located within the South West Growth Area and offers the opportunity to provide more new homes close to great public transport links.
+Located within the South West Growth Area and with the potential to provide more new homes close to great public transport links.

-A new precinct planned for Sydney's South West Growth Area.
-It is approximately 8 kilometres from the future Western Sydney Aerotropolis and 47 kilometres from Parramatta CBD.
+A new precinct planned for Sydney's South West Growth Area, approximately 8 km from the future Western Sydney Aerotropolis and 47 km from Parramatta CBD.

-We’re working to create communities that have good access to parks, schools, shops and cafes, and community services around Epping and Macquarie Park.
+Creating communities that have good access to parks, schools, shops, cafes, and community services around Epping and Macquarie Park.

-The Department of Planning and Environment, in collaboration with Blacktown City Council, has prepared a draft master plan for the Marsden Park North precinct.
-This plan will guide the future rezoning and development of this new precinct from the ground up.
-The precinct will be in the proposed new suburbs of Angus, Vineyard and Marsden Park.
+A master plan will guide the future rezoning and development of this new precinct from the ground up and create the proposed new suburbs of Angus, Vineyard and Marsden Park.

 The Parramatta Road Corridor Urban Transformation Strategy covers land along the length of Parramatta Road from Granville to Camperdown.

-We are planning for the evolution of Pyrmont Peninsula as a treasured cultural and entertainment destination as well as an innovative, connected cornerstone of economic growth and jobs for the future.
+Evolving as a treasured cultural and entertainment destination, as well as an innovative, connected cornerstone of economic growth and jobs for the future.

 A vibrant new community with improved access to the river foreshore, a range of new homes including affordable housing, a new primary school and potential river pool.

-Riverwood is home to a strong and growing community, offering easy access to public transport and the airport.
-Running alongside Salt Pan Creek, the suburb is known for its parks, fishing spots and walking tracks through semi-urban wetlands, native habitats and mangrove forests.
+Home to a strong and growing community and offering easy access to public transport and the airport, the suburb is known for its parks, fishing spots and walking tracks through semi-urban wetlands, native habitats and mangrove forests.

-With its diverse community and growing variety of housing types, Schofields Town Centre is located approximately 35km northwest of the Sydney CBD and is well serviced by public transport.
+A diverse community with a growing variety of housing types about 35 km north-west of the Sydney CBD and well serviced by public transport.

-New communities shaded by up to 150,000 new trees.
-New homes with access to new schools, parks, jobs and infrastructure, to add to the pipeline of homes needed for a growing Greater Sydney.
+New communities shaded by up to 150,000 new trees; new homes with access to new schools, parks, jobs and infrastructure; adding to the pipeline of homes needed for a growing Greater Sydney.

-We are working with local councils and communities to help provide new homes in the south west of Sydney that are close to jobs, parks, schools and amenities.
+Working with local councils and communities to help provide new homes in the south-west of Sydney that are close to jobs, parks, schools and amenities.

-With a new Sydney Metro station opening in Crows Nest in 2024, there is an exciting opportunity to rejuvenate St Leonards and Crows Nest.
-The Draft 2036 Plan offers new jobs, open space, infrastructure and homes to St Leonards and Crows Nest.
+Capitalising on the new Sydney Metro station opening in Crows Nest in 2024, the area offers new jobs, open space, infrastructure and homes.

-We are working to create an attractive and well–connected community, where people can live with good access to public transport, community facilities, jobs, open spaces, shops and cafes.
+An attractive and well–connected community where people can live with good access to public transport, community facilities, jobs, open spaces, shops and cafes.

-West Schofields is a new precinct planned for Sydney’s North West Growth Area.
-It is approximately 5 kilometres from Schofields town centre and 10 kilometres from Blacktown CBD.
+A new precinct planned for Sydney’s North-West Growth Area, about 5 km from Schofields town centre and 10 km from Blacktown CBD.

 An innovation centre that offers world-class health, education and research facilities for the communities of western Sydney and beyond.

-We are working with Wollondilly Council, state agencies and the community to plan and create a new town at Wilton, which in 2040 is a place where families are thriving and businesses flourishing.
-The town will have grown sustainably with a strong natural environment and jobs will leverage the town's location and distance to Wollongong and the new Western Sydney Airport.
+A new town that by 2040 will be a place where families are thriving and businesses flourishing, with a strong natural environment and jobs that take advantage of the town's location nearness to Wollongong and the new Western Sydney Airport.